goggledefogger/bmad-escape-room-browser-lab-gemini/.bmad-core/tasks/document-project.md

 - Documents technical debt, workarounds, and constraints honestly
 - For brownfield projects with PRD: Provides clear enhancement impact analysis
 - The goal is PRACTICAL documentation for AI agents doing real work

+### Future Puzzle Idea

+- Make the site scrollable far beyond what seems visible, with a hidden clue anchored at the very bottom of the page.
+This encourages players to discover that the document extends much further than expected.